 Yes.
 In order to ensure the transparency of its agency MBS transactions, the Desk, at mid-month for the prior monthly period, will continue to publish historical operation results.
 This information will include the transaction prices in individual operations, including transactions related to small value exercises.
 In addition to the pricing information released each month, Section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 requires that detailed operational results, including counterparty names, be released two years after each quarterly transaction period.

 Who is eligible to transact in agency MBS with the Federal Reserve?

-The New York Fed's approved counterparties are eligible to transact in agency MBS directly with the Federal Reserve.
-Approved counterparties are expected to submit bids or offers for themselves and for their customers.
+The Federal Reserve Bank of New York’s primary dealers are eligible to transact in agency MBS operations directly with the Federal Reserve.
+Dealers are expected to submit bids or offers for themselves and for their customers.